aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-04-akka-actors-1.md

   }
 }
 ```

-The *Supervisor Actor* is simple.
-He is responsible for starting the whole data processing pipeline, stopping the actor system and printing results to console upon receiving it.
+The Supervisor Actor is simple.
+He is responsible for starting the whole data processing pipeline,  printing results to console upon receiving it, and stopping the actor system.
 For the sake of simplicity, I choose just to print the results, but in a real scenario, it could be something like writing results to some database, message queue or filesystem.
+Also shutting down the actor system upon finishing all tasks is very important since it a heavyweight structure which upon initialization allocates threads, and to release them you need to stop the actor system.

 ## Ingestion Actor

-*Ingestion Actor* is responsible for reading a file from a given path, process it, and pass it to *Master Actor*.
+*Ingestion Actor* is responsible for reading a file from a given path, process it, and pass it to a *Master Actor*.
 When the whole file is read, it will notify *Master Actor* that ingestion is done.

 *Ingestion Actor companion object* implementation:
 ```scala